Do’s and Dont’s of Tavernas in Greece

 Greek waiters are informal and might even sit down at your table if it’s not a busy evening.
 Greek waiters are usually overqualified because getting full time work in other industries is difficult in Greece.
 Ask the waiter about what they studied at school, and you might be surprised to hear they are a nurse or a mechanical engineer.

-Merastri Taverna, Crete
+Merastri Taverna, Crete, with

 Come with an Appetite